 - Immature soil with low humus and acidic.

-PS: Also refer the article ‘Different soil types in India: Understand the differences‘ for a comparative study.
+PS: Also refer to the article ‘Different soil types in India: Understand the differences‘ for a comparative study.
 Data are given in a table format there.

 Compiled by: Jijo Sudarsan